-WARNING: Do not spray powder with the iControl console door open unless the console opening, the door, and all externally connected devices are out of the hazardous area surrounding any opening of the spray booth.
+WARNING: Do not spray powder with the iControl console door open unless the console is out of the hazardous area surrounding any opening of the spray booth.
 The hazardous area extends 3 feet outward from an opening and continues in a 3 foot arc from the edge of an opening.
 Failure to observe this warning could create a hazardous condition and could result in personal injury or property damage.